 A week or two later, I came in from a run and saw this pallet floating in the creek near our house.
 With a little help from a different neighbor, we pulled the water-logged pallet out of the creek and carried it home.

 Never before and never since have I seen two pallets within walking distance of my home just waiting to be loved.
-Bill had to rebuild both pallets so the boards fit right next to each other rather than be spaced so far apart.
+Bill had to rebuild both pallets so the boards fit right next to each other rather than being spaced so far apart and as a result, he needed a few more boards.
 I turned to my buddy Frank at Home Depot and he told me where to find their broken pallets that I could use for parts.

 I hired my client’s daughter to paint both the USA and VT flags.
 She’s done a lot of other smaller projects for us other the years and is quite the talented young lady.
 Currently, she is finishing up her freshman year as an art major at VCU.